dhvcc/rss-parser/README.md

 ]
 ```

-If you don't want to deal with those conditions and parse something **always** as a list -
-please, use `rss_parser.models.types.only_list.OnlyList` like we did in `Channel`
+If you don't want to deal with these conditions and want to parse something **always** as a list, please use `rss_parser.models.types.only_list.OnlyList` like we did in `Channel`:
 ```python
 from typing import Optional